 Shelves Above The Bed

-It seems to work well, though with regular cleaning as they do get dusty and can accumulate sticky lollies and who knows what!
-My thought is to add in another above the bed shelf if needed later on for more storage.
+It seems to work well, though they do get dusty and can accumulate sticky lollies and who knows what!
+My thought is to add in another shelf above the bed if needed later.

 Under The Bed Storage